Updated on 11/3/2020

 More effective problem solving might alleviate the Sunday Scaries for some, and may not work for others.
 That’s OK.
 Take time to figure out what works best for you in soothing your anxiety about the upcoming week.
 The Sunday Scaries can feel overwhelming, but remember, since the beginning of the workweek is inevitable, it is better to take proactive steps to minimize the scaries’ impact on your anxiety and help you cherish the down-time you get over weekends.

-And if you have a hard time doing so, you can always consult with a licensed therapist who can set up an effective, individualized plan to get your Sunday Scaries under control once and for all.
+And if you have a hard time doing so, you can always consult with a licensed online therapist who can set up an effective, individualized plan to get your Sunday Scaries under control once and for all.